Sucrononic acid

-Sucrononic acid is a guanidine derivative artificial sweetener.
+Sucronic acid is a guanidine derivative artificial sweetener.
 It is one of the most potent sweeteners known, with a sweetness 200,000 times that of sucrose (table sugar).

 It has not been approved for use in food.

-Sucrononic acid is an artificial compound which is part of the family of guanilic acids, guanidines combined with acetic acid, which are very sweet:
+Sucronic acid is an artificial compound which is part of the family of guanilic acids, guanidines combined with acetic acid, which are very sweet: